The Ultimate Mumbai Street Food Guide

 Vada pav — the city in one bite

 If Mumbai had an edible flag, it would be the vada pav.
 A spiced, mashed-potato dumpling (the vada) is dipped in gram-flour batter, deep-fried, and jammed into a soft bread roll (the pav) with dry garlic chutney, a smear of green chutney, and usually a fried green chilli on the side.
-It’s cheap, hot, vegetarian, and absurdly satisfying.
+It is cheap, hot, vegetarian and absurdly satisfying.

-- What to ask for: more of the lasun (dry garlic) chutney if you like heat; “extra fried chilli” if you’re brave.
+- What to ask for: more of the lasun (dry garlic) chutney if you like heat; “extra fried chilli” if you are brave.

 - Where it shines: stalls clustered outside railway stations at rush hour, where turnover is high and everything is fresh.
-Dadar and the lanes around the western suburbs are reliably good.
+Dadar and the western-suburb lanes are reliably good.

 Pav bhaji — griddle theatre

-Watch a good pav bhaji vendor and you’re watching a performance: a huge flat tawa piled with a thick, red-buttered mash of vegetables, tomatoes and secret spice, worked constantly with two metal spatulas, buttered pav toasting off to one side.
-It arrives with raw chopped onion, a wedge of lime, and a shameless knob of butter melting on top.
+Watch a good pav bhaji vendor and you are watching a performance: a huge flat tawa piled with a thick, red-buttered mash of vegetables, tomatoes and secret spice, worked constantly with two metal spatulas, buttered pav toasting off to one side.
+It arrives with raw chopped onion, a wedge of lime and a shameless knob of butter melting on top.

-- Pro tip: eat it fresh off the tawa, not from a plate that’s been sitting.
+- Pro tip: eat it fresh off the tawa, not from a plate that has been sitting.
 The best stalls never stop cooking.

-- Where to try: the Juhu Beach food stretch is the classic seaside version.
-For a legendary sit-down-ish institution, Sardar in the Tardeo area is famous for a butter-heavy plate.
+- Where to try: the Juhu Beach food stretch is the classic seaside version; Sardar in the Tardeo area is the legendary butter-heavy institution.

 Bhel puri, sev puri, pani puri — the chaat trinity